Bringing plants indoors for fall - Pro tips for a successful winter

 When should you bring plants inside for the fall?

-When you start seeing consistent nighttime temperatures dip below 50F or lower, it's time to start planning to bring the plants inside.
+When you start seeing consistent nighttime temperatures dip below 50F or lower, it's time to start planning to bring the indoor plants inside.
 Most plants should be brought indoors before the first frost.
 Check your local weather forecast or the Farmer’s Almanac to get an idea of when the first frost date is expected in your area so that you are not caught by surprise.

 A group of trees all chaning to fall colors